China’s Drinda to Spend USD280 Million for First Phase of High-Efficiency Solar Cell Plant in Oman

 / SOURCE: Yicai

-China’s Drinda Unveils Plan to Build Second High-Efficiency Solar Cell Plant in Oman in a Month China’s Drinda Unveils Plan to Build Second High-Efficiency Solar Cell Plant in Oman in a Month
+China’s Drinda to Spend USD280 Million for First Phase of High-Efficiency Solar Cell Plant in Oman China’s Drinda to Spend USD280 Million for First Phase of High-Efficiency Solar Cell Plant in Oman

-(Yicai) July 26 -- Chinese photovoltaic firm Drinda New Energy Technology has unveiled it plans to build a second high-efficiency solar cell production base in Oman.
+(Yicai) July 26 -- Chinese photovoltaic firm Drinda New Energy Technology has unveiled it will spend USD280 million to build the first phase of its high-efficiency solar cell factory in Oman.

-Drinda will invest USD280 million to build a production base in the Sohar Free Zone over an area of nearly 66 acres, the Haikou-based company said in a statement yesterday.
-The plant, which will have an annual production capacity of 5 gigawatts of high-efficiency solar cells, is expected to be completed next year after a nine-month construction period.
+Drinda will build the plat’s first production line in the Sohar Free Zone over an area of nearly 66 acres, the Haikou-based company said in a statement yesterday.
+With an annual production capacity of 5 gigawatts of high-efficiency solar cells, Phase I is expected to be completed next year after a nine-month construction period.

-On June 13, Drinda announced it planned to invest USD700 million to build a high-efficiency solar battery factory in Oman, with an annual production capacity of 10 GW.
+On June 13, Drinda announced it planned to invest USD700 million in a high-efficiency solar battery factory in Oman, with an annual production capacity of 10 GW.
+The plant would be built in two phases, each with a scheduled output of 5 GW.

 Oman has great geographical advantages because it is close to the Middle Eastern, Asian, and European markets and signed long-term free trade agreements with major Western countries, Drinda noted.
 Moreover, Oman launched Vision 2040, a renewable energy development plan that created opportunities for PV firms.